 When it comes to produce, butternut squash is one of autumn's tastiest offerings.

 The popular vegetable has a smooth texture, is full of sweet flavor and very versatile for cooking.
-Don't let the thought of cutting through the squash's thick skin scare you.
-Whether it's roasted, sautéed, mashed or puréed, this seasonal staple is surprisingly easy to make.
+Don't let the thought of cutting squash scare you.
+Whether it's roasted, sautéed, mashed or puréed, it's not hard to cook butternut squash either.

 To inspire home cooks to utilize this veggie in many wonderful ways, here are some of TODAY Food's favorite recipes.